 How to Help a Drug Addict

 Before you talk to your loved one about treatment options, you need to approach him or her about the drug problem.
-It's important that you don't confront a drug abuser in a way that will cause an argument.
-Drug abusers tend to get angry easily, so you need to approach the situation with care.
+It's important that you don't confront your loved one in a way that will cause an argument.
+It's common for those abusing drugs to get angry easily, so you need to approach the situation with care.

 Signs and Symptoms of Addiction

 People who use drugs tend to show signs of drug abuse in every aspect of their lives.
 The symptoms of drug abuse vary depending on the person and the substance.
 Common symptoms include: